UK ever more polarized as Brexit Party storms to EU vote win

-SOUTHAMPTON, England (Reuters) - Nigel Farage’s Brexit Party stormed to victory in a European election, riding a wave of anger at the failure of Prime Minister Theresa May to take the United Kingdom out of the European Union, partial results showed.
+SOUTHAMPTON, England (Reuters) - Nigel Farage’s Brexit Party stormed to victory in a European election, riding a wave of anger at the failure of Prime Minister Theresa May to take the United Kingdom out of the European Union.

-A European Parliament election that the United Kingdom only took part in because May delayed Brexit showed a country still relatively evenly divided over the EU divorce nearly three years since a 2016 referendum in which it voted 52% to 48% to leave.
+A European Parliament election that the United Kingdom only took part in because May delayed Brexit showed a country even more polarized over the EU divorce nearly three years since a 2016 referendum in which it voted 52% to 48% to leave.

 The United Kingdom was supposed to have left on March 29 but it remains a member of the EU and its politicians are still arguing over how, when or even whether the country will leave the club it joined in 1973.

 May on Friday announced she was stepping down, saying it was a matter of deep regret that she could not deliver Brexit.
+The Conservative Party was on course for one of its worst results in a nationwide election ever.

 Across England and Wales, voters turned away in anger from May’s Conservatives and the opposition Labour Party of Jeremy Corbyn, which had sought a softer version of Brexit.
-The Conservative Party was on course for one of its worst results in a nationwide election ever.

 The Brexit Party came first while explicitly pro-EU parties - the Liberal Democrats, Greens and Change UK - were, combined, a few percentage points behind.

-“It looks like it’s going to be a big win for the Brexit Party,” Farage told reporters in Southampton in southern England where he is running.
+“We want to be part of that negotiating team,” Farage said in Southampton, southern England.

+“If we don’t leave on Oct.
+31 then the score that you have seen for the Brexit Party today will be repeated in a general election and we are getting ready for it.”

 Such a severe election drubbing for the two major parties will stiffen a belief among leading Conservatives vying to replace May that they must go for a more decisive split from the EU.

 But it will also increase pressure on Labour’s Corbyn to come out explicitly for a second referendum on EU membership.

+“This issue will have to go back to the people, whether through a general election or a public vote,” Corbyn said.
+“Over the coming days we will have conversations across our party and movement, and reflect on these results on both sides of the Brexit divide.”

 BBC projections put the Conservatives on around 10 to 12%, down from 23% in 2014.
 Labour came third in Wales.
 The Liberal Democrats even won in Corbyn’s home constituency, Islington.